twilio-labs/NgrokExtensions/README.md

 This extension allows you to use [ngrok](https://ngrok.com) right from within Visual Studio.
 It will start a tunnel for each web application that is part of your solution.

-Currently has only been tested in Visual Studio 2015.
+Currently has only been tested in Visual Studio 2015 and 2017.

 ## Installation